-1 Treaties
+Treaties

 Is your country party to any bilateral or multilateral treaties for the reciprocal recognition and enforcement of foreign judgments?
-What is the country's approach to entering into these treaties and what, if any, amendments or reservations has your country made to such treaties?
+What is the country's approach to entering into these treaties, and what, if any, amendments or reservations has your country made to such treaties?

-India is party to bilateral treaties with the reciprocating countries notified under the Code of Civil Procedure 1908 (the Code) for the purpose of recognition and enforcement of foreign judgments, namely the United Kingdom, Aden, Fiji, Republic of Singapore, the United Arab Emirates, Federation of Malaya, Trinidad and Tobago, New Zealand, the Cook Islands (including Niue) and the Trust Territories of Western Samoa, Hong Kong, Papua and New Guinea and Bangladesh.
+India is party to bilateral treaties with the reciprocating countries notified under the Code of Civil Procedure 1908 (the Code) for the purpose of recognition and enforcement of foreign judgments - namely, the United Kingdom, Aden, Fiji, Singapore, the Federation of Malaya, Trinidad and Tobago, New Zealand, the Cook Islands (including Niue) and the Trust Territories of Western Samoa, Hong Kong, Papua New Guinea and Bangladesh.